 While doing night shifts that make it easier for me to manage, it also means that I have very little interaction with the clients, which is the reason I enjoyed nursing so much in the first place.
 I have all these skills that have just sat idle for the past three years, and I don’t know if I’ll ever end up using them again.

 I don’t see myself being able to work on a regular basis anytime in the near future, especially since shifts in my illness tend to happen rapidly and unexpectedly.

-On top of that, increasingly un-hireable.
+On top of that, I’m becoming increasingly un-hireable.
 I learned a lot about the nursing job market during my nine months unemployed (despite being well qualified in a high-demand field).
-I learned that employers don’t like gaps in your resume or irregular work patterns.
+For one, I learned that employers don’t like gaps in your resume or irregular work patterns.
 I learned that references (at least 2) from managers are non-negotiable, and at this point there is not a single manager I would trust to ask for a reference.
 I learned that nobody is interested in genuine answers to questions; they want neat and tidy answers that go along with what you “should” say.
-I learned that blacklisting can and does happen.
-I learned that qualifications and skills mean next to nothing.
+Blacklisting can and does happen, and qualifications and skills mean next to nothing.